dansmyers/Algorithms/README.md

 2. Satisfactory.
 3. Excellent, complete and correct with an attention to detail and insight that goes beyond satisfactory.

-Your team can earn a **bonus point** on a quiz if either:
+You can earn a **bonus point** on a quiz if either:

-1. Every member of the team earns a 2 or 3.
+1. Every member of your team earns a 2 or 3.
-2. The team as a whole improves compared to the previous sprint quiz.
+2. You improve your individual performance relative to the last quiz.

 ### Final Letter Grades